gooh/gooh.github.com/_posts/2011-10-30-Why-the-PSR0-classloader-does-not-belong-into-SPL.md

 layout: post
 title: Why the PSR-0 Classloader does not belong into SPL
 tagline: false
-categories: [php, spl, internals, politics]
+tags: [php, spl, internals, politics]

 ---